About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 5:1-25 The Book of 2 Samuel [in Smaller Chunks]

-Then all the tribes of Israel came to David in Hebron & [spoke,] saying, [Look,] we are your flesh & bone.
-In [the] past, when Saul was king over us, you were the one [who] led Israel [out to battle] & brought us in [again.]
+Then all the tribes of Israel came to David [in] Hebron & [spoke,] saying, [Look,] we are your flesh & bone.
+In [the] past [times,] when Saul was king over us, you [were] he, [who] led Israel out [to battle] & [brought] [us back] in [again.]

-The Lord said to you, You shall feed My people, Israel & be a [leader] over Israel.
-So, all the elders of Israel came to the king in Hebron & king David made a [pact] with them in Hebron before the Lord.
+And the Lord said to you, You shall feed My people, Israel, & you [shall] be a captain, [a.k.a. ruler,] over Israel.
+So, all the elders of Israel came to the king [in] Hebron; & king David made a [pact] with them in Hebron before the Lord.

-They anointed David king over Israel when he was 30 years old when he began to [rule] & he [ruled] 40 years.
-In Hebron, [David ruled] 7 1/2 years over Judah & in Jerusalem, he ruled over [both] Israel & Judah 33 years [40 years total.]
+And they anointed David king over Israel.
+When David was 30 years old, he began to [rule,] & he [ruled] 40 years.
+In Hebron, [David ruled] 7 1/2 years over Judah, & in Jerusalem, he [ruled] over all: Israel & Judah 33 years, [40 years total.]

-King [David] & his men went to Jerusalem to the Jebusites, [who inhabited] the land.
-[They spoke] to David, saying, [Unless] you take away the blind & the lame, you shall not come in [here:] thinking, David [couldn’t] come in [there.]
+And king [David,] & his men went to Jerusalem to the Jebusites, [who inhabited] the land, [who spoke] to David, saying, [Unless] you take away the blind & the lame, you [shall] not come in [here:] thinking, David [couldn’t] come in [there.]

-David went on & grew great & the Lord God of Hosts was with him.
-And Hiram, [Tyre’s] king, sent messengers to David & cedar trees, carpenters & masons & they built David a house.
+So, David [lived] in the [fortress,] & called it the city of David.
+And David built [around it] from Milo & inward.
+And David went on, & grew great, & the Lord God of Hosts was with him.
+And Hiram, [Tyre’s] king, sent: messengers, cedar trees, carpenters & masons, to David, & they built David [a] house.

-David [realized] that the Lord [God] had established him [as] king over Israel & that [God] had exalted his kingdom for His people, Israel’s sake.
-David took more wives & [mistresses for himself] from Hebron & [he fathered] more sons & daughters.
+And David [realized] that the Lord [God] had established him [as] king over Israel, & that [God] had exalted his kingdom for His people, Israel’s sake.
+And David took more wives & [mistresses for himself,] out of Jerusalem, after he [had] come from Hebron.
+And there were [still] [more] sons & daughters born to David.

-These [are] the names of those [children] born to him in Jerusalem: Shammuah, Shobab, Nathan & Solomon.
+These [are] the names of those [children,] [who] were born to [David] in Jerusalem: Shammuah, Shobab, Nathan, & Solomon.
 Also, Ibhar, Elishua, Nepheg, Japhia, Elishama, Eliada & Eliphalet.

 But when the Philistines heard that they had anointed David king over Israel, all the Philistines came up to [search for] David.
-David heard of it & he went down to his [safe place of refuge.]
+And David heard of it, & he went down to the hold, [a.k.a.
+David's safe place of refuge.]

 The Philistines also came & spread themselves [out] in the Valley of Rephaim.
-David inquired of the Lord, saying, Shall I go up to the Philistines?
-Will You deliver them into my hand?
+And David [inquired from] the Lord, saying, Shall I go up to the Philistines?
+[Will] You deliver them into [my] hand?

-Therefore, [David] called the place Baal Perazim.
-The [Philistines] left their images there & David & his men burned them.
-[Still,] the Philistines came up again & spread themselves in the Valley of Rephaim.
+Therefore, [David] called that place Baal Perazim.
+And [the Philistines] left their images, [a.k.a. idols,] there, & David & his men burned them.
+[Still,] the Philistines came up again, & spread themselves [out] in the Valley of Rephaim.

-When David inquired of the Lord, He said, You shall not up, but [circle around] behind them & come upon them & [attack] them over [next] to the mulberry trees [a.k.a balsam trees.]
+And when David [inquired from] the Lord, He said, You [shall] not go up, but [circle around] behind them, & come upon them, over [next to] the mulberry trees [a.k.a balsam trees.]

-Let it be known, when you hear the sound [like marching] in the tops of the mulberry trees, [be ready,] for then, the Lord will go out before you, to [strike down] the Philistine [army.]
-David did as the Lord had commanded him & he [struck down] the [Philistine army] from Geba [all the way] to Gazer [a.k.a.
+And let it be known, when you [hear] the sound [like marching] in the tops of the mulberry trees, [be ready,] for then, the Lord shall go out before you, to [strike down] the [Philistine army.]
+And David did so, [like] the Lord had commanded him, & [struck down] the Philistines from Geba [all the way] to Gazer [a.k.a.
 Gezer.]